For past or present trauma. Heal yourself through restorative yoga

 I’ll consider what is going on in your organ systems; the adrenal system, the skeletal system, the endocrine system, the digestive system, the cardiovascular system and the lymphatic system and then which forms (postures) are most suitable when moving from a state of crisis to calm.
 In these classes I’m taking into account the mindset of a person with trauma, which could be past or present trauma and any physical symptoms you might have.
 I’ll also be considerate of triggers related to your own personal trauma.

-Book your Therapeutic Yoga class with me.
+Book your Restorative Yoga class with me.
 We will discuss your specific needs in confidence, before our first class together.
 During our call, I will ask you:

 - What your specific trauma is.

 - If you have any physical issues or concerns